 or worth.
 We rely on professional sailors, skippers and

-masters with their experince, knowledge and skills to navigate
+masters with their experience, knowledge and skills to navigate

-vessels, passengers and cargo safe passage through stormy waters
+vessels loaded with passengers and cargo a safe passage through

-approved and recognised charities.
+approved and recognized charity or charities.
 Visit our charity

 fundraising page for more information on the charities we support

-and for links to each of the charities own web-site.
+and for links to each of the charities' own web-site.

 A really big 'thank-you' to everyone who has made donations to

-our charities, they really do need your continued support and
+our charities, either directly or by purchasing Teviotdale products.
+They really do need your continued support and

-all donations however large or small are gratefuly recevied and
+all donations however large or small are gratefully received and

 go towards making the lives of those affected by disease or mis-fortune